 I have the greatest job in the world!
-Getting the "keys to the car" of this awesome program, starting its 5th decade, has been an incredible growth experience and as challenging and invigorating as one might imagine.
+Getting the "keys to the car" of this awesome program, in its 5th decade, has been an incredible growth experience and as challenging and invigorating as one might imagine.
 With an outstanding patient base, wonderful facilities with all bells and whistles accounted for and most importantly incredible residents, all that remains is to bring our vision of truly tailored resident education, evaluation, and "personal improvement plans" into reality.
-Thanks to the commitment of a talented and dedicated faculty and our leadership team of associate program director Dr. Danielle Hart and coordinators Mary Hirschboeck and Maggie Miller, we are doing just that.
+Thanks to the commitment of a talented and dedicated faculty and our leadership team of associate program director, Dr. Danielle Hart, assistant program director, Dr. Megan Rischall, and coordinators Mary Hirschboeck and Margaret Miller, we are doing just that.

-I believe the mission statement of our newly renamed Program Evaluation and Improvement Committee says it all:
+I believe the mission statement of our Program Evaluation and Improvement Committee (PEIC) says it all:

 "The PEIC should be a collaboration between residency leadership and residents to proactively improve our emergency medicine training program to produce compassionate, effective and innovative emergency medicine physicians."